 Ready-made meals are another key area for pantries.
 You can find clues to the more popular food items in your local grocery and convenience stores that are seeing a growing demand for ready-made and shelf-stable meals.

 Sometimes guests want something they can pick up and eat quickly.
 But occasionally there may in interest in a new, exciting flavors.
 With this in mind, look beyond typical food selections to grab their attention.
 Make use of Source1’s expertise to help you locate these ingredients.

 Hotelchatter.com highlighted DoubleTree’s new “Made Market” which provides a good example of how you can design a market specifically for your hotel.
 Instead of packaged cereal, boxes of milk and microwaveable meals, they are serving freshly made foods that are packaged for quick consumption.

 Some of the menu options include omelets, frittatas, soufflés, flatbreads, salads and burgers on brioche buns.
 A guest may purchase coffee in the morning, and then enjoy a glass of wine or draft beer in the evening.
 These markets also have favorite snack items that guests can purchase.

 Meeting guest expectations with items they need and delicious ready-made food can also benefit the bottom line.
 Hotel markets are quickly becoming a new source of revenue.
 Customers are proving that they will pay a bit more if they can get what they want right in the hotel lobby.

-A pantry is a great amenity for hotel operators to offer because it doesn’t require a lot of inventory or capital to get started.
+A hotel pantry is a great amenity for hotel operators to offer because it doesn’t require a lot of inventory or capital to get started.
 You can always test the concept and easily expand it to include ready-made food, additional snacks, and health and beauty products.